Trying to decide what color to wood stain your pine wood project? Check out our favorite ten stains on pine – and tips for staining pine!

 Wood conditioner will help to prevent this!

 Most projects only require one coat of stain.
-Apply it with a lint-free cloth or foam paint brush and then use a cloth to wipe off any excess.
+Apply wood stain with a lint-free cloth or foam paint brush and then use a cloth to wipe off any excess.

 Examples of stained pine